-Active on Twitter?
+Active on Twitter, Facebook, or Instagram?
 Stay in the loop by following us @ucas_online.

 UCAS widget

 Parents have told us they want UCAS information earlier.
 By hosting our widget on your school or college's website or virtual learning environment (VLE), you can help your students and their parents access important information about higher education and the UCAS application process.